Louis Slotin: Planned return to teaching

 After World War II, Slotin expressed growing disdain for his personal involvement in the project.
 He remarked, "I have become involved in the Navy tests, much to my disgust."
 Unfortunately for Slotin, his participation at Los Alamos was still required because, as he said, "I am one of the few people left here who are experienced bomb putter-togetherers."
 He looked forward to resuming teaching and research into biophysics and radiobiology at the University of Chicago.
 He began training a replacement, Alvin C. Graves, to take over his role at Los Alamos.

 Criticality accident

 On 21 May 1946, with seven colleagues watching, Slotin performed an experiment that involved the creation of one of the first steps of a fission reaction by placing two half-spheres of beryllium (a neutron reflector) around a 3.5 in plutonium core.
 The experiment used the same 6.2 kg plutonium core that had irradiated Daghlian, later called the "demon core" for its role in the two accidents.
-Slotin grasped the upper 228.6 mm (9-inch) beryllium hemisphere with his left hand through a thumb hole at the top while he maintained the separation of the half-spheres using the blade of a screwdriver with his right hand, having removed the shims normally used.
-Using a screwdriver was not a normal part of the experimental protocol.
+Slotin grasped the upper 228.6 mm (9-inch) beryllium hemisphere with his left hand through a thumb hole at the top while he maintained the separation of the half-spheres using the blade of a screwdriver.
+The standard protocol was to use shims between the halves, as allowing them to close completely could result in the instantaneous formation of a critical mass and a lethal power excursion.

+By Slotin's own unapproved protocol, the shims were not used.
+The top half of the reflector was resting directly on the bottom half at one point, while 180 degrees from this point a gap was maintained by the blade of a flat-tipped screwdriver in Slotin's hand.
+The size of the gap between the reflectors was changed by twisting the screwdriver.
+Slotin, who was given to bravado, became the local expert, performing the test on almost a dozen occasions, often in his trademark blue jeans and cowboy boots in front of a roomful of observers.
+Enrico Fermi reportedly told Slotin and others they would be "dead within a year" if they continued performing the test in that manner.
+Scientists referred to this flirtation with a nuclear chain reaction as "tickling the dragon's tail", based on a remark by physicist Richard Feynman.